NatishaTaylor/creatingvm/README.md

 <img src="https://i.imgur.com/3iB9u1P.png" height="70%" width="70%"/>
 </p>
 <p>
 It took a bit of time for the VM to be set up by Azure, but once it was done, I was able to look at the configuration of my VM.
-I made a mental note of the location of the public and private IP addresses on this page, since finding this information would be important for future labs.
+I made a mental note of the location of the public and private IP addresses on this page, since finding this information would be important for using remote help desk and VPN usage.
 </p>
 <br />